 A gestational carrier or gestational surrogate* is a woman who carries a child conceived through in vitro fertilization (IVF) using the egg (ovum) of the intended parent or an egg donor, and the sperm of the intended parent or sperm donor.
 This is different from a traditional surrogate, who carries a child using her own egg and is the genetic and biological mother of the child.
 With traditional surrogacy, pregnancy is usually achieved using artificial insemination.

-These are procedures that take advantage of increasingly sophisticated and successful, advanced technologies to help the infertile achieve a pregnancy.
-IVF, for example, and other related procedures are collectively known as ART.
-Third-party reproduction is a process that includes the use of any of the following: donor sperm, donor eggs, donor embryos, traditional surrogate mothers, and gestational surrogates.
+This is a process that includes the use of any of the following: donor sperm, donor eggs, donor embryos, traditional surrogate mothers, and gestational surrogates.

 Your attorney must be able to advise you about the relevant laws in the state in which you live, and the state in which the gestational surrogate lives and will deliver.
 The location will affect how you will be legally recognized as the parents of your child and obtain a birth certificate with your names on it after the delivery of your baby.
 It is imperative to work with a surrogate who lives and will deliver in a surrogacy-friendly state.
 Your surrogacy agreement must be drafted by an attorney with the relevant state language contained therein.